elated-sawyer/WALL-E/README.md

 #### Option 2: Collect Your Own Trajectories

-If you prefer to collect your own data, gather trajectories from your environment and store them in the appropriate JSON format.
+If you prefer to collect your own data, gather trajectories from your environment and store them in the appropriate JSON format:
-Trajectories should be saved in JSON format following the structure below:

 ```json
 {